 I love road trips and I love Americana, and Cortez has more “Americana” architecture on Main Street than I’ve seen in any other Colorado town.
 From the Cork n’ Bottle liquor store to the Retro Inn, vintage signs are standard fare around town.
 It gives this part of Colorado a “Route 66” type of feel even though that famous road is well south of the area.
+It had been years

 Find out what’s going on in Colorado this weekend, September 16-18, 2011.
 From Oktoberfests to art festivals, you can always find something interesting to do this in colorful Colorado.

 As promised here’s a list of weekend events that caught the Mayor’s eye.
 Again, this is not a calendar of event, just stuff the Mayor thought was worth mentioning.
 I’m sure there are lots of other fun events happening this weekend.
 If you know of something, please share it in the comment section.
 First Friday Art Walks – An art walk is just the thing to light your creative fire.